Early Learning Centre

 As a school, HILLS has chosen to make Nature Play opportunities a priority through the purchase of the adjacent Rivermont Property.
 The ELC is founded on providing meaningful learning opportunities for its students, so we naturally take every opportunity to bring nature into our program and venture forth into nature as often as we can!
 The ELC’s daily morning WILD WALKS around the School and Rivermont property allow the children to observe seasonal changes or look for something specific, as well as providing a physical activity that stimulates their brains for further learning throughout the day.
 Twice a week we engage in our WILD WORK, visiting the Property and venturing into “The Faraway Lands” for extended exploration and learning times in the natural environment.

-The ELC opens for Before School Care from 7.00am.
-We also offer After School Care until 6.00pm, supervised by an Early Childhood trained teacher.
+The ELC opens for Sunrise Care from 7.30am.
+We also offer Sunset Care until 6.00pm, supervised by an Early Childhood trained teacher.
 Parents may choose to collect their children before 4.00pm for a reduced fee.
-For more information about this service, please contact the ELC Director – Rosie Ferguson via email rferguson@hccs.sa.edu.au
+For more information about this service, please contact the ELC Director – Lyndell Gay via email elc@hccs.sa.edu.au.

 Our Vacation Care is open during school holidays.
-A program of activities is available leading up to holidays and can be booked directly through Rosie Ferguson on rferguson@hccs.sa.edu.au or
+A program of activities is available leading up to holidays and can be booked directly through the ELC Directorf Lyndell Gay via email elc@hccs.sa.edu.au.